crim-ca/weaver/docs/source/processes.rst

       }
     }

+.. _proc_workflow:

 Workflow
 ----------

-Processes categorized as ``Workflow`` are very similar to `WPS-REST`_ processes.
+Processes categorized as :term:`Workflow` are very similar to `WPS-REST`_ processes.
 From the API standpoint, they actually look exactly the same as an atomic process when calling `DescribeProcess`_ or `Execute`_ requests.
 The difference lies within the referenced :ref:`Application Package` which uses a :ref:`CWL Workflow` instead of typical :ref:`CWL CommandLineTool`, and therefore, modifies how the process is internally executed.

-For ``Workflow`` processes to be deploy-able and executable, it is **mandatory** that `Weaver` is configured as :term:`EMS` or :term:`HYBRID` (see: :ref:`Configuration Settings`).
-This requirement is due to the nature of workflows that chain processes that need to be dispatched to known remote :term:`ADES` servers (see: :ref:`Configuration of Data Sources` and `Workflow Operations`_).
+For :term:`Workflow` processes to be deploy-able and executable, it is **mandatory** that `Weaver` is configured as :term:`EMS` or :term:`HYBRID` (see: :ref:`Configuration Settings`).
+This requirement is due to the nature of :term:`Workflow` that chain processes that need to be dispatched to known remote :term:`ADES` servers (see: :ref:`Configuration of Data Sources` and `Workflow Operations`_).

-Given that a ``Workflow`` process was successfully deployed and that all process steps can be resolved, calling its `Execute`_ request will tell `Weaver` to parse the chain of operations and send step process execution requests to relevant :term:`ADES` picked according to data sources.
+Given that a :term:`Workflow` process was successfully deployed and that all process steps can be resolved, calling its `Execute`_ request will tell `Weaver` to parse the chain of operations and send step process execution requests to relevant :term:`ADES` picked according to data sources.
 Each step's job will then gradually be monitored from the remote :term:`ADES` until completion, and upon successful result, the :term:`EMS` will retrieve the data references to pass it down to the following step.
-When the complete chain succeeds, the final results of the last step will be provided as ``Workflow`` output as for atomic processes.
+When the complete chain succeeds, the final results of the last step will be provided as :term:`Workflow` output as for atomic processes.
 In case of failure, the error will be indicated in the log with the appropriate step and message where the error occurred.

 .. note::

-    Although chaining sub-workflow(s) within a bigger scoped workflow is technically possible, this have not yet been fully explored (tested) in `Weaver`.
+    Although chaining sub-workflow(s) within a bigger scoped :term:`Workflow` is technically possible, this have not yet been fully explored (tested) in `Weaver`.
 There is a chance that |data-source|_ resolution fails to identify where to dispatch the step in this situation.
 If this impacts you, please vote and indicate your concern on issue `#171 <https://github.com/crim-ca/weaver/issues/171>`_.